We've had a few tent extensions. Here's some things to think about before you part with your cash for a new tent extension or awning.

 So, when we often have less stuff for one-night weekend camps, we tend to leave the extension off.

 Getting an extension depends on the type of tent you have and the type of camping you do

 Getting an extension depends on the type of tent you have and the type of camping you do:

 - If you have a small tent that is great for weekend camping, then consider getting an extension for longer stays.

-- If you already have a large tent for family camping holidays, you may want to consider an extension if you need more space, need somewhere for additional people to sleep, or to improve the wet/dry entrance of your tent.
+- If you already have a large tent for family camping holidays, you may want to consider an extension if you need more space, need somewhere for additional people to sleep, or to improve your tent's wet/dry entrance.

-Should I get an awning with doors, or an extension that’s open ended?
+Should I get an open awning with doors or an open-ended extension?